The General Practice Experience (Practice Eligible) pathway

 This pathway recognises work experience and is a way that international medical graduates (IMGs), also referred to as overseas trained doctors, can gain Fellowship without having to do specialist general practice training (vocational training) in Australia.

 If you are an IMG currently working in Australian general practice, you are required to complete four (4) years full time (or its part time equivalent) in general practice, one (1) year of which must have been undertaken in Australia, to be eligible for enrolment in the Fellowship assessments.
-For the definition of general practice, please see What is general practice?
-Please note hospital work is not considered to be general practice.

 You need to have your time in general practice assessed by the College Censors through a formal application process.
 The Assessment of General Practice Experience policy outlines what the College Censors take into account when reviewing applications.